BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/setup/setup.md

 ### Erste Schritte

 ### Einrichtung
-By searching **"Connector 365 Setup "** you can find the setup for the E-POST API, here you set all the necessary information to ensure that the App works without problems.
+By searching **"Connector 365 Setup"** you can find the setup for the E-POST API, here you set all the necessary information to ensure that the App works without problems.

 ![](images/apps/epostsetup.PNG)